nextgendevs03/oriana-order-tracking/api/docs/AUTHORIZATION_IMPLEMENTATION.md

 ├─────────────────────────────────────────────────────────────────────────────┤
 │                                                                              │
 │  1.
 PERMISSION LOOKUP IS O(n)                                                │
-│     • permissions.includes(permission) scans the array                       │
+│     • permissions.includes(permissionCode) scans the array                    │
 │     • For 10-50 permissions, this is negligible                              │
 │     • If you have 100+ permissions, consider using a Set                     │
 │                                                                              │
 │  2.
-DON'T CALL API ON EVERY CHECK                                            │
+PERMISSIONS COME FROM LOGIN RESPONSE                                    │
-│     • Load permissions once after login                                      │
+│     • Permissions are included in login API response                         │ │     • No separate API call needed                                            │
-│     • Store in Redux, check from Redux                                       │
+│     • Store in Redux (authSlice), check from Redux                           │ │     • Permissions are available immediately after login                       │
-│     • Only reload on refresh or role change                                  │ │                                                                              │
+│                                                                              │
 │  3.
 MEMOIZE COMPLEX PERMISSION LOGIC                                         │
 │     ```tsx                                                                   │
 │     const canManageUsers = useMemo(                                          │
-│       () => hasAll(['user:create', 'user:update', 'user:delete']),           │
+│       () => hasAll(['users_create', 'users_update', 'users_delete']),        │
 │       [permissions]                                                          │
 │     );                                                                       │
 │     ```                                                                      │